Kazhuu/spc-player/README.md

 ## Structure of the Project

-Project consist of the frontend Python code and backend C++ code for Arduino.
+Project consist of frontend Python code and backend C++ code for Arduino.
 Source codes are located under `frontend` and `backend` respectively.
 Python code is responsible of reading SPC file and uploading it's data to Arduino over UART serial line.
 Arduino code is responsible of reading the data from the serial line and transferring it to APU over it's parallel data lines.
-After uploading of APU RAM and it's registers is done Python code instructs Arduino to tell APU to start executing the song code.
+After uploading APU's RAM and it's registers, Python instructs Arduino to tell APU to start executing the song code.
 After this APU will keep playing the song.

 ## Connecting APU to Arduino

-Here is APU pinout looking from the top side of it:
+Here is APU pinout looking from the top side:

 <p align="center">
   <img src="https://github.com/Kazhuu/spc-player/blob/master/images/apu-pinout.png?raw=true" alt="APU Pinout"/>